Natural Events Action Plan

 Erosion from wind is a significant problem in the Southwest.
 Doña Ana County has not met the federal ambient air quality standards for PM10.
 Dona Ana County is currently working under a Natural Events action plan, to control man-made sources of windblown dust.
 This plan coordinates stakeholders, such as the City of Las Cruces, and develops outreach, documents exceedances, and develops tools to minimize public exposure to PM10.

-A Natural Events Action Plan (NEAP) for Doña Ana County was submitted to EPA for review.
+A Natural Events Action Plan (NEAP) for Doña Ana County was submitted to Environmental Protection Agency (EPA) for review.
 The focus of the NEAP is to control man-made sources of windblown dust.
-This plan includes agreements between primary stakeholders (such the New Mexico State Highway and Transportation Department and New Mexico State University) and the State of New Mexico Environment Department (NMED), dust ordinances on both the city and county level, educational outreach tools, documentation of exceedances, and tools to minimize the public’s exposure to PM10.
+This plan includes agreements between primary stakeholders (such the New Mexico State Highway and Transportation Department and New Mexico State University) and the State of New Mexico Environment Department (NMED), dust ordinances on both the city and county level, documentation of exceedances, and education tools and tools to minimize the public’s exposure to PM10.

 Major sources in Las Cruces for fugitive dust are from construction sites, unpaved roads, and fields.
 The amount of particles in the air, is measured by EPA.
 This measurement is commonly referred to as PM10.